Orbital Sciences' new cargo ship blasts off for space station

 Perched on top of the rocket was Orbital Sciences' new Cygnus freighter, one of two robotic spaceships developed in partnership with NASA to fly cargo to the space station following the space shuttles' retirement.

-On Sunday, the capsule was expected to reach the space station, a $100 billion research complex that flies about 250 miles above Earth.
+On Sunday, the capsule was expected to reach the space station, a $100 billion research complex that flies about 250 miles (about 400 km) above Earth.

 "This is a very exciting day for us," Orbital Sciences executive vice president Frank Culbertson told reporters after launch.